ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

 After creating this Dockerfile, we built the image using:

-    docker build -f Dockerfile_version2 -t my-server-image .
+    docker build -f Dockerfile_version2 -t rest-app-image-version2 .

-In this command, we specified the docker file name and tag the image with the name my-server-image.
+In this command, we specified the docker file name and tag the image with the name rest-app-image-version2.

 ![alt text](image-1.png)

 To run the application:

-    docker run -p 8080:8080 my-server-image
+    docker run -p 8080:8080 rest-app-image-version2

-The docker run command starts a new container from the my-server-image Docker image.
+The docker run command starts a new container from the rest-app-image-version2 Docker image.
 The -p 8080:8080 flag ensures that any requests to localhost:8080 on the host are forwarded to port 8080 in the container where the Java application is listening.

 After this, we tested that the application was running: